Authors: Charlotte Davies / Editor: Nikki Abela, Liz Herrieven / Codes: CC7, VC2 / Published: 12/10/2021 / Updated: 18/11/2022

 With stress a likely trigger, it seems reasonable that exertion and emotion can be triggers.

-The last IRAD data published was a long time ago.
+The last IRAD data published was a long time ago, although some of it has been analysed here.
 More research is happening via the Acute Aortic Dissection ED Diagnosis Research Group chaired by Prof Matt Reed.
 Have a look at the triage tool from Dr Charles Gallaher here.

 2. Investigate